 Control of exotic or nuisance plant species is an uphill battle.
 The very nature of all aquatic plant species survival provides the means to spread.
 For instance, wild celery can spread by releasing from the sediments and floating to new areas in late summer and fall.
 With exotic or nuisance plants, the growth and spread of the plants is more prolific.
 Fragmentation is important for Eurasian watermilfoil.
-It is now suspected that Eurasian watermilfoil can spread significantly through seeds as well as fragments (Aron, 2002).
 The recent documentation of hybrid species of milfoil confirms the importance of seeds in its reproduction.
 Curly-leaf pondweed spreads by creating turions from which new plants grow.
+Starry stonewort creates turion-like structures called bulbils which attach to the algae by rhizoids.
+The bulbils as well as fragments help the algae spread quickly.